KristaCalleja/ip-address-tracker-master/README.md

 ### Continued development

-I had some problems implementing the transfer of api keys to a config.js file which I then included in my .gitignore file.
-It was just an added challenge I chose to include in my project to practice using gitignore files.
+Once I had finished the project I decided to add a further challenge to try to hide the api and access tokens from the main JS file.
+At first I decided to do this by moving them to a config.js file which I would then included in my .gitignore file.
+However it did not work, so I instead looked through using .env packages to create environmental variables.
+This would have been the best solution I found, however it would have required changing the app to Node.js and using a module bundler like webpack to load it.
+I will keep that for a future project.

+Reference reading:

+- Using dotenv package to create environment variables - [Medium article](https://medium.com/@thejasonfile/using-dotenv-package-to-create-environment-variables-33da4ac4ea8f)

 ## Author